-(c) In 2015, the Company elected to early adopt Accounting Standards Update ("ASU") 2015-03, Interest -Imputation of Interest (Topic 835): Simplifying the Presentation of Debt Issuance Costs which simplifies the accounting for debt issuance costs by requiring such costs to be presented as a direct deduction from the related debt liability rather than as an asset.
+- (c) In 2016, the Company elected to early adopt Accounting Standards Update ("ASU") 2015-17, Balance Sheet Classification of Deferred Taxes which simplifies the accounting for deferred taxes by requiring an entity to classify all deferred taxes as noncurrent assets or noncurrent liabilities.
 This ASU has been applied retrospectively as a change in accounting principle for all periods presented.
-As a result, the Company reclassified \$20.0 million, \$27.5 million, \$35.1 million and \$36.2 million of unamortized debt issuance costs at December 31, 2014, 2013, 2012 and 2011, respectively, from other assets to long-term debt in the selected historical consolidated financial data table above.
+As a result, the Company reclassified \$2.5 million, \$7.3 million, \$28.9 million and \$17.4 million of current deferred tax assets, net, included in total assets in the selected historical consolidated financial data table above to noncurrent deferred tax liabilities as of December 31, 2015, 2014, 2013 and 2012, respectively.
 The adoption of this ASU did not impact the Company's consolidated results of operations, stockholders' equity or cash flows.
-See Note 3-Recently Issued Accounting Pronouncements and Note 11-Long-Term Debt to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for further details.
+See Note 3-Recently Issued Accounting Pronouncements and Note 13-Income Taxes to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K for further details. - (d) In 2015, the Company elected to early adopt ASU 2015-03, Interest -Imputation of Interest (Topic 835): Simplifying the Presentation of Debt Issuance Costs which simplifies the accounting for debt issuance costs by requiring such costs to be presented as a direct deduction from the related debt liability rather than as an asset.
+This ASU has been applied retrospectively as a change in accounting principle for all periods presented.
+As a result, the Company reclassified \$20.0 million, \$27.5 million, and \$35.1 million of unamortized debt issuance costs at December 31, 2014, 2013 and 2012, respectively, from other assets to long-term debt in the selected historical consolidated financial data table above.
+The adoption of this ASU did not impact the Company's consolidated results of operations, stockholders' equity or cash flows.